-Upon the completion of adaptation of the old school building into a modern museum space (2006), the National Museum in Kraljevo realised a complex permanent exhibition, which was opened on 16 May 2008, after two years of work carried out by the complete team of museum experts from the National Museum and managed by the director Dragan Drašković.
+Upon the completion of adaptation of the old school building into a modern museum space (2006), the National Museum in Kraljevo realised a complex permanent exhibition, which was opened on May 16th, 2008, after two years of work carried out by the complete team of museum experts from the National Museum Kraljevo and managed by the director Dragan Drašković.
 The entire first floor of the building which covers four halls and a corridor along both wings of the building was intended for permanent exhibition.
-The permanent exhibition of the National Museum provides a general insight into the history of Kraljevo and its surroundings.
+The permanent exhibition of the National Museum Kraljevo provides a general insight into the history of Kraljevo and its surroundings.
 The curators, i.e. authors of the exhibition, adjusted their ideas to the possibilities offered by the space: the visitor goes upstairs to the hallway; the right wing of the building is dedicated to a separate Hall of Archaeology, which is chronologically connected with the Hall of War History of Kraljevo and its surroundings, while the corridor in this wing of the building is closed into a Memorial Room dedicated to the victims of the mass shooting in Kraljevo in October 1941, one of the most tragic events in the past of the city; the left wing of the building consists of a hall which presents the political and cultural history of Kraljevo (development of its local administration, trade, crafts, banking, health care, church, education and the connection between the town and the Obrenović and Karađorđević dynasties), the Legacy of Olivera Radojković Čolović in the corridor, and the Hall of Ethnology which presents the formation and Europeanisation of the bourgeoisie during the 19th and 20th centuries.

 At first sight, the permanent exhibition of the National Museum Kraljevo retains the classical concept of presenting the course of history from the oldest periods towards modern times, but rather as an external framework enabling visitors to be aware of the general line of development within which there are a large number of topics.
 The exhibition offers not only the cognitive aspect of history of the specific city and its surroundings, but it also shows that a museum can be a place which preserves the knowledge from the past, human memories and emotions, where new ideas are created or where one can discover that the world around us offers much more challenges than we can imagine.
 A year later, i.e. in 2009, the Serbian Museum Association granted its most prestigious award – “Mihailo Valtrović” to this project.